sebgl/htpc-download-box/README.md

 ## Manage it all from your mobile

 On Android, I'm using [nzb360](http://nzb360.com) to manage NZBGet, Deluge, Sonarr and Radarr.
 It's a beautiful and well-thinked app.
-Easy to get a look at upcoming tv shows releases (eg. "when will the next f**cking Game of Thrones episode be released?").
+Easy to get a look at upcoming tv shows releases (eg. "when will the next f\*\*cking Game of Thrones episode be released?").

 ![NZB360](img/nzb360.png)

 The free version does not allow you to add new shows.
-Consider switching to the paid version (6$) and support the developer.
+Consider switching to the paid version (6\$) and support the developer.

 ## Going Further